Book Review: Infinite Cosmos: Visions From the James Webb Space Telescope, by Ethan Siegel

 by Victor Davis, Program Chair

-Science and science fiction writer Arthur C. Clarke famously speculated, “Two possibilities exist: Either we are alone in the Universe or we are not.
-Both are equally terrifying.”
-September’s guest speaker argues for the first terrifying possibility.
-The evening’s guest speaker is Edwin L. Turner, Emeritus Professor of Astrophysical Sciences at Princeton University.
-The September, 2025 meeting of the AAAP will take place in Peyton Hall on the campus of Princeton University on Tuesday, September 9th at 7:30 PM.
+The March, 2026 monthly meeting of the Amateur Astronomers Association of Princeton will take place in Peyton Hall on the campus of Princeton University on Tuesday, March 10th at 7:30 PM.
 As usual, the meeting is open to AAAP members and the public.
 Participants can join the meeting in-person at Peyton Hall or log in to the Zoom session as early as 7:00 pm to chat informally before the meeting begins.
+The evening’s guest speaker will be AAAP Assistant Director and Princeton University Emeritus Professor Robert Vanderbei.
+Dr. Vanderbei will present “Dynamic Astronomical Things: From Supernovae to Moving Stars, Eclipses, Occultations, etc.”

 Options for Attending the Meeting